SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

           clientSecret: 'your-client-secret',
                     });
 ```
-## step 4:Logging in a User with Passport
+## Step 4: Logging In a User with Passport

   Implement user login functionality in your Shubham.js file.
 This typically involves creating a login route, handling user credentials, and using the Passport client to initiate the login process. copy the below code and paste it into your Shubham.js file: